Managing FHIR Artifacts

 # Create a model from the package

-USCorePatient = factory.construct_resource_model(
+USCorePatient = factory.build(

 "http://hl7.org/fhir/us/core/StructureDefinition/us-core-patient"